fynn-gr/Stagetune/README.md

 ## Features

-Stagetune is made to setup auido and music to play during live shows.
+Stagetune is made to setup audio and music to play during live shows.
 It includes:

-- Volume and Stereo settings
 - automatic fade in and fade out
 - non destructive editing of audio files
-- keyboard shortcuts for navigating and playing for blind operation
+- keyboard shortcuts for fast navigation and blind operation
-- placing Tracks on hotkeys
+- assigning hotkeys to tracks
 - annotations in the playlist

 currently macOS 10.15+ and Windows 10+ are supported.
-Linux mit work but is unsupported and untested.
+Linux might work but is unsupported and untested.

 Video playback for Projectors is in development and works technicaly, but is currently only avalible for developers